-If you go 63 continuous days or longer without creditable prescription drug coverage, your monthly premium may go up by at least 1% of the Medicare base beneficiary premium per month for every month that you did not have that coverage.
-For example, if you go nineteen months without creditable coverage, your premium may consistently be at least 19% higher than the Medicare base beneficiary premium.
-You may have to pay this higher premium (a penalty) as long as you have Medicare prescription drug coverage.
-In addition, you may have to wait until the following October to join.
+If you go nineteen months without coverage, your premium will always be at least 19% higher than what most other people pay.
+You'll have to pay this higher premium as long as you have Medicare coverage.
+In addition, you may have to wait until the following October to erroll.